ADMINISTRATION:

 Archibald Prentice was born on 17th November 1792, the son of

 a small Lanarkshire farmer.
-On leaving school he worked as a
+On leaving school he worked as a warehouse

-group of political and social reformers that included John
+and social reformers that included John

-Edward Taylor, John,
+Edward Taylor, John, Thomas

-Thomas and Richard Potter, John
+and Richard Potter, John

 Shuttleworth, Joseph